FDio/csit/docs/content/introduction/bash_code_style.md

     Similar to Robot [Documentation] or Python function-level docstring.

     + See below.

-  + Following that SHALL be various top-level TODOs and FIXMEs.

-    + TODO: Document (in an appropriate place) how TODOs differ from FIXMEs.

   + "set -exuo pipefail" SHALL be the first executable line in the function body, except functions which legitimely need